maximilienGilet/notification-bundle/Resources/doc/usage.rst

 Usage
 =====

-This bundle provides some methods and helpers in order to be as simple as possible to use.
+This bundle provides manuy methods and helpers in order to be as simple as possible to use.

 mgilet.notification service
 ---------------------------